-On December 18, 2015, Congress passed PL 114-113, which places new restrictions on usage of the US Visa Waiver Program (“Terrorist Travel Prevention and Visa Waiver Program Reform”).
+On December 18, 2015, Congress placed new restrictions on usage of the US Visa Waiver Program (“Terrorist Travel Prevention and Visa Waiver Program Reform”).

-These visa waiver restrictions include the following.
-Dual nationals of Iran, Iraq, Syria or Sudan, and individuals who have traveled to one of those countries since March 1, 2011, can no longer use the Visa Waiver Program, and should obtain a B-1 or B-2 visitor visa at a US consulate abroad well in advance of travel to the US.
+New visa waiver restrictions include: Dual nationals of Iran, Iraq, Syria or Sudan, and individuals who have traveled to one of those countries since March 1, 2011, can no longer use the Visa Waiver Program (VWP).
+Rather, they should obtain a B-1 or B-2 visitor visa at a US consulate abroad well in advance of travel to the US.
 On February 18, 2016, DHS added Libya, Somalia, and Yemen to the list of “countries of concern.”
-This addition precludes individuals who have traveled to Libya, Somalia or Yemen since March 1, 2011, from using the Visa Waiver Program.
-However, restrictions on Visa Waiver Program travel will not apply to dual nationals of Libya, Somalia or Yemen at this time.
+This precludes individuals who have traveled to Libya, Somalia or Yemen since March 1, 2011, from using the VWP.
+However, VWP travel restrictions do not apply to dual nationals of Libya, Somalia or Yemen at this time.

 The Visa Waiver Program (VWP) enables nationals of certain pre-approved countries to enter the US for a maximum of 90 days without obtaining a visitor visa at a US consulate abroad.
-Generally, the Visa Waiver Program allows nationals of Visa Waiver countries to avoid the time, expense and inconvenience of obtaining a visitor visa at a US consulate before traveling to the US, benefiting both the foreign national and the US economy, and encouraging business travel and tourism between the US and the Visa Waiver countries.
+Generally, the VWP allows nationals of Visa Waiver countries to avoid the time, expense and inconvenience of obtaining a visitor visa at a US consulate before traveling to the US.
+This benefits both the foreign national and the US economy.
+The program also encourages business travel and tourism between the US and Visa Waiver countries.

 Prior to using the Visa Waiver program, travelers with Visa Waiver nationality must apply for approval with US Customs and Border Protection through ESTA (Electronic System for Travel Approval).
-ESTA informs applicants within 1-2 days of whether their applications has been approved.
+ESTA informs applicants of the status of applications within 1-2 days.

 In addition to the above, please note:

-If an affected individual does not have imminent travel plans to the United States, no immediate action need be taken.
+If an affected individual does not have imminent travel plans to the US, they need take no immediate action.
 However, US Customs and Border Patrol (CBP) recommends that affected travelers apply for a US nonimmigrant visa well in advance of desired travel to the US to minimize the possibility of delays.
 For those with imminent travel plans, US Embassies and Consulates are prepared to process nonimmigrant visa applications, as well as to expedite US visa interview appointments for those with urgent business, medical or humanitarian travel.

-The Department of State (DOS) is prepared to provide additional staff if volumes at Embassies and Consulates increase, as well as expedite appointments for those who have imminent travel plans.
-Most US Embassies and Consulates in Visa Waiver Program partner countries and worldwide have short wait times for visa interviews.
+The Department of State (DOS) will provide additional staff should volume increase at US posts, and will expedite appointments for those with imminent travel plans.
+Most US Embassies and Consulates in VWP partner countries have short wait times for visa interviews.

-The new legislation provides for limited exceptions to the travel/physical presence-related bar.
-To qualify, the otherwise barred individual must establish that the purpose of their travel to Iraq, Iran, Syria, or Sudan was to perform military service in the armed forces of a Visa Waiver Program country or to carry out official duties as a full-time employee of the government of a Visa Waiver Program country.
+The new legislation provides limited exceptions to the travel/physical presence-related bar.
+To qualify, the otherwise barred individual must establish that the purpose of any travel to Iraq, Iran, Syria, or Sudan was to perform military service or to carry out official duties as a full-time government employee of a VWP country.

-These military and official government services exceptions, however, do not apply to the dual national restriction.
-A new ESTA application with additional questions will be released in late February that will address exceptions provided for in the new law, although travelers subject to these exceptions should carry with them proof of their military or government service.
+Military and official government service exceptions do not apply to the dual national restriction.
+The US will release a new ESTA application with additional questions in late February 2016 to address exceptions in the new law.
+But travelers subject to these exceptions should carry proof of military or government service.

-Those whose ESTA applications have been denied or revoked, and who have urgent travel to the US prior to late February 2016, should go to the CBP website.
+Those whose ESTA applications are denied or revoked, and who have urgent travel to the US prior to late February 2016, should go to the CBP website.
 To speak to someone immediately about this issue, contact the CBP information Center.

-Individuals whose ESTA applications have been denied may also apply for a nonimmigrant visa from a US Embassy or Consulate so that they may travel to the US.
-Such persons should mention that an ESTA was denied due to the new legislation, and should attach a copy of the ESTA denial email in their request for an expedited visa interview.
-If applicable, the applicant should also mention reasons they believe the travel barring ESTA approval was to perform military services in the armed services of a Visa Waiver Program country, or that such travel was required to carry out official duties as a full-time employee of the government of a Visa Waiver Program country.
+Individuals whose ESTA applications are denied may also apply for a nonimmigrant visa from a US Embassy or Consulate.
+They should mention the ESTA denial due to the new legislation, and attach a copy of the denial email in any request for an expedited visa interview.
+If appropriate, the applicant should also mention reasons they believe the travel barring ESTA approval was to perform military services in the armed services of a VWP country, or that such travel was required to carry out official duties as a full-time employee of the government of a VWP country.

 An ESTA need only be valid upon admission to the US.
-Since ESTA is an authorization to travel to the US and admission to the US is determined upon arrival at the port of entry, an admission during an ESTA validity period will not be affected.
-However, if a traveler who was admitted under the Visa Waiver Program subsequently leaves the US to visit another country such as Canada, Mexico or a Caribbean country, and tries to return to the US following the ESTA admission period, he/she may not be eligible to re-enter the US.
+Since ESTA is an authorization to travel to the US and an officer determines admission to the US upon arrival at a port of entry, the new legislation does not affect admissions during an ESTA validity period.
+However, if a traveler admitted under the VWP subsequently leaves the US to visit another country such as Canada, Mexico or a Caribbean country, and tries to return to the US after the ESTA admission period, he/she may not be eligible to re-enter the US.

 Finally, Canadian citizens are visa exempt and are not participants in the Visa Waiver Program.
-So the new Visa Waiver restrictions do not apply to Canadian citizens who have dual nationality in one of the prohibited countries.
+So the new restrictions do not apply to Canadian citizens with dual nationality in one of the prohibited countries.